 This region offers something for all levels of cyclist, from gentle terrain to epic climbs - as well as its rich heritage and gastronomic delights.

-Amazing roads, climbs and scenery: it's not hard to see why Yorkshire will be hosting the World Road Cycling Championships in 2019.
+Amazing roads, famous climbs and spectacular scenery: it's not hard to see why Yorkshire will be hosting the World Road Cycling Championships in 2019.

 Stunning scenery, tranquil country lanes and terrain to suit all abilities combine to make Dorset a wonderful location for cycling.